dstrus/lesson-transcripts/00-glossary.md

 ### event

-An **event** is something like a mouse click, or key press, that can happen to a web document, or to a particular element (such as a button) within that document.
+An **event** is something like a mouse click or key press that can happen to a web document, or to a particular element (such as a button) within that document.

 ### event handler